 Many people do not quite know how to use Tappit letter cutters despite these cutters being able to produce really neat lettering or font for cakes.

-I use these cutters a lot in my cake decorating and have over time learned a few techniques that make using this tappit cutters a breeze.
+I use these cutters a lot in my cake decorating.
+And I have, over time, learned a few techniques that make using these Tappit cutters a breeze.

 These cutters are produced by FMM Sugarcraft and come in a number of different font types and sizes.
-They produce very professional looking font and is excellent for people whose piping skills (freehand) on cakes is a challenge, especially fonts (like me!).
+They produce very professional looking font and are excellent for people whose letter piping skills (freehand) on cakes is a challenge, like me!

-Originally, the Tappit cutters were meant to be used by tapping them onto the work space, which will release the letters (see the video by FMM Sugarcraft at the end of this page to learn the tapping method).
-There are also other ways to use these cutters effectively and I am sharing on this page, how to use Tappit cutters, my way.
+Originally, the Tappit cutters were meant to be used by tapping them onto the workspace.
+This will release the letters.
+See the video by FMM Sugarcraft at the end of this page to learn the tapping method.
+There are also other ways to use these cutters effectively.
+I am sharing on this page, how to use Tappit cutters, my way.

 How to use Tappit letter cutters - Here is how I use them